Palash-Khandekar/Logistic-Regression/README.md

-### Predicting who buys car using Logistic Regression
+### Predicting who buys car using Logistic Regression model

 In this project, I am building a Logistic Regression model to predict the users who may buy  car.
 The variables for prediction are "Age" and "Salary" of the users.
 I have split the data into training and testing set in the ratio 3:1.
 This model can be used by business to target their advertisements to group of users.